 At the IPRC Meeting Principal/Designate Referring Teacher(s) Special Education Resource Teacher Inclusive Student Services Parent(s)/ Legal Guardian(s) Student Chairs the meeting; Explains the role of the Committee; Invites each person in attendance with knowledge of the student to present information.
-Considers information relevant to the student's interests, strengths and needs relevant information that supports identification(or not) Presents all Relevant information that supports identification (or not) May be invited to attend and review any recent assessments and; Acts as a resource to assist in the interpretation of reports from other agencies.
-Translator or Interpreter, if required Shares any available reports with Committee; Provides any further information Asks questions.
-Participates in IPRCs as appropriate

-At the IPRC Meeting, the Committee May Decide to:

-- Recommend identification or decide that an identification is not required; - Recommend placement; - Defer decision if the Committee requires more information.

-After the IPRC Meeting
+Considers information relevant to the student's interests, strengths and needs • Presents all relevant information that supports identification(or not) Presents all Relevant information that supports identification (or not) May be invited to attend and review any recent assessments and; Acts as a resource to assist in the interpretation of reports from other agencies.
+Translator or Interpreter, if required available reports with Committee; Provides any further information Asks questions. • Participates ir IPRCs as appropriate Recommend ident Recommend place Defer decision if the second place ification or decide ment; n is not required; ide to: Defer decision if the Committee requires more information.
+After the IPRC Meeting Principal/Designate Provides one copy or older; Places one copy of Within 30 days of l years or older; Places one copy of the Statement of I IPRC, provides one of Decision to the par Decision in the Ontar rent(s)/guardian(s) io Student Record (OSR); For Parent(s)/Guardi If you disagree with writing an additiona If after the second n decision.
+Notificatio be made within 15 c the IPRC decision, I meeting to re-evalu- neeting to re-evalu- n is made in writin aluate the decision o late the IPRC decisio g to the Superintenc of the IPRC. n you still disagree, lent of Education - you may indicate ar Inclusive Student Se n appeal of the rvices and must

-Principal/Designate

-- Provides one copy of the Statement of Decision to the parent(s)/guardian(s) and the student who is 16 years or older: - Places one copy of the Statement of Decision in the Ontario Student Record (OSR); - Within 30 days of IPRC, provides one copy of IEP to the parents(s)/guardian(s) and the student who is 16 years or older; - •Places one copy of the IEP in the OSR